ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

 -   We saw in the theory lesson that it is necessary to read one character at a time from the source file.

--   It is therefore ideal to use a *stream* to read from a file, taking care to open the file in text mode (it is not a binary file like the PFM format!):
+-   It is therefore ideal to use a stream to read from a file, taking care to open the file in text mode (it is not a binary file like the PFM format!):

     ```python
     with open(file_name, "rt") as f:  # "rt" stands for "*R*ead *T*ext"
         …
     ```

--   We also need the possibility of *look ahead*, that is, to read a character and put it back, as well as the ability to keep track of the position in the *stream* where we have arrived (to produce error messages).
+-   We also need the possibility of *look-ahead*, that is, to read a character and put it back, as well as the ability to keep track of the position in the stream where we have arrived (to produce error messages).

 # Definition of `InputStream`